 How to Get Rid of a Mattress in Seattle, WA (4 Local Options)

 Trying to get rid of a mattress in Seattle, WA?
 Below you can find 4 local options with pros and cons to each.
 Seattle isn’t the easiest city to get rid of mattresses, but they certainly aren’t the most difficult.
-We have tested out the options below and they have passed as great ways to get rid of your mattress in the Seattle area.
+We have tested out the options below for residents and they have passed as great ways to get rid of your mattress in the Seattle area.
 We have given options for everyone from the DIYers to people like myself who don’t want to deal with the hassle of lifting a bulky and heavy mattress.

 1. A Bedder World Mattress Recycling (Curbside Removal Service)